Akatuoro/vogt.codes/projects/snakeyio.md

 Currently multiplayer is supported by exchanging WebRTC ICE candidates ([Signaling](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Connectivity#signaling)) in a lobby managed with [socket.io](https://socket.io/).

 Once the game starts, state and actions are sent over WebRTC with one player acting as the host.
-The game state is simulated / predicted on client site based on the already known player actions - or lack thereof.
+The game state is simulated / predicted on client side based on the already known player actions - or lack thereof.
 If the client later gets updated information from the host, these changes are rolled back and the new changes are applied.